burrahey/scheduler/notes.md

 round 2:
-- display the schedule somehow nicely per day. use scope methods to isolate schedule for each day
-- when you make a shift, it should get added to the appropriate schedule
-- there should only be one schedule for that week - either published or not published
 - you can assign an employee to a shift or switch it out easily
 - you should be able to change employees for a shift - a shift should be tied to its schedule, NOT its employee
 - when you create a shift, it should find_or_create_by_ a schedule that it should belong to: e.g. you create a shift, it looks for the beginning of the week of that date, find_or_create_by_ schedule